 We had a little chat with Eskil Norberg at the company Maskincentrum, who has many years of experience in measuring and aligning machine tools for the manufacturing industry in Sweden.

 Because you must be able to predict the level of precision you can achieve for manufactured parts, especially when it comes to large and complicated items, items that can be tough to measure, and also costly to recover if anything goes wrong.

 We always start with a thorough analysis of the problem and then continue by choosing the best method and instruments for the specific job.

 That depends on each individual problem I would say.
 Normally we guarantee that we can identify the problem, and then present a solution for how to bring the machine to a level where it can produce within tolerance again.

-As I said, that depends on the problem, but for example an electronic precision level for levelling, interferometer laser for distance, speed, pitch and yaw measurements.
+As I said, that depends on the problem, but for example an electronic precision level for leveling, an interferometer laser for distance, speed, pitch, and yaw measurements.
 Then a double ball bar for circular interpolation according to ISO 230-4.
-Easy-Laser® E940 is used for straightness, angles and spindle pointing direction.
+Easy-Laser® E940 is used for straightness, angles, and spindle pointing direction.
 It has wireless communication which is very convenient and safe for us because the machine can be run with all safety guards on.
 The system also provides a measurement report directly on site thanks to the built-in documentation possibilities.
 This is highly appreciated by the client.
-Then we also use vibration analyzers to check for unbalances, bearing failures and sprocket damages.
+Then we also use vibration analyzers to check for unbalances, bearing failures, and sprocket damages.

 Alignment by Ana Maria Delgado, CRL